seapagan/vscode-setup/README.md

 - [.vscode-python](./.vscode-python/) : Settings specific to the Python
   programming language.
 Rename folder as `.vscode` and place in your project folder.
+- [.vscode-django](./.vscode-django/) : Settings specific to the Python Django
+  framework.
+Rename folder as `.vscode` and place in your project folder.
 - [.vscode-react](./.vscode-react/) : Settings specific to the React
   programming language.
 Rename folder as `.vscode` and place in your project folder.